Motherhouse and Chapel

 The Motherhouse grounds are rich in beauty and history, the campus’ 75 acres providing ample spots for contemplation and intrigue.
 Come join us on a virtual tour as we explore nine such places and learn their stories.

 Immaculate Conception Chapel

-[SEVEN MUST-SEE FACTS] Built in the shape of a Latin cross, this magnificent four-story chapel is a blend of Romanesque and Renaissance architecture.
+[SEVEN MUST-SEE FEATURES] Built in the shape of a Latin cross, this magnificent four-story chapel is a blend of Romanesque and Renaissance architecture.
 Vaulted ceilings coalesce to form a central dome, which is enhanced with a mural painted by Richard Bachman.
 The central dome contains a monstrance holding the Blessed Sacrament surrounded by four doctors of the Church who were devoted to the Blessed Sacrament.
 The sanctuary mural, depicting the Blessed Mother, was done by William Lambrecht.